open-rsx/rsb-manual/troubleshooting.rst

   .. note::

-     The above configuration uses ``server = auto`` which causes the initial |project| process to create the specified server and subsequent processes to connect to that server.
+     The above configuration uses ``server = auto`` which causes the initial |project| process to create the specified server and subsequent processes to connect to that server, see :envvar:`RSB_TRANSPORT_SOCKET_SERVER`.

 .. _troubleshooting-linker-errors-at-runtime: